Same-sex marriage in Alabama: Developments after legalization

+Moore order and final proceedings in State v.
+King

 On January 6, 2016, Alabama Chief Justice Roy Moore again ordered Alabama's probate judges to stop issuing marriage licenses to same-sex couples.
 Moore said the Obergefell decision differed with earlier opinions from the Alabama Supreme Court, and that the court needed to clarify the situation.
 Moore added that the decision did not invalidate the state's constitutional amendment, and that the decision only invalidated the bans in the states which were parties in the case: Kentucky, Michigan, Ohio and Tennessee.
 However, only five probate courts were known to have followed Moore's order: Elmore, Madison, Marengo, Mobile and Walker.
 Three of those counties (Madison, Mobile and Walker) resumed issuing marriage licenses to same-sex couples a few days later.
 His statement had no effect and all Alabama counties continued either issuing marriage licenses to all couples or not issue licenses at all.
 In May 2016, Moore was charged with ethics charges by the Alabama Judicial Inquiry Commission for the order.
-On 30 September, Moore was found guilty and suspended for the remainder of his term.
+He was found guilty on 30 September and suspended for the remainder of his term.

-On March 4, 2016, the Alabama Supreme Court dismissed a case brought by the Alabama Policy Institute, the Alabama Citizens Action Program and Elmore County Probate Judge John Enslen, although in terms that left it unclear whether the court was acknowledging Obergefell as the law.
+On March 4, 2016, the Alabama Supreme Court dismissed all motions and petitions in State v.
+King, although in terms that left it unclear whether the court was acknowledging Obergefell as the law.
 The intended effect of the opinion was unclear; although it appeared to acknowledge the invalidity of Alabama judicial decisions post-Obergefell that attempted to challenge that decision, it did not expressly acknowledge Obergefell as the law and instead argued that Obergefell was invalid.
 "All motions/petitions that were filed subsequent to the original mandamus order are dismissed, technically leaving in place the original decision.
 But that decision (according to Justice Shaw) is a dead letter in light of Obergefell and the Strawser injunction which binds all probate court judges in Alabama", noted the legal director for the ACLU.
-The founder of Liberty Counsel agreed that "The Judgement makes permanent the Alabama Supreme Court's order prohibiting probate judges from issuing marriage licenses to same-sex couples," adding that "The Alabama Supreme Court has rejected the illegitimate opinion of five lawyers on the U.S. Supreme Court."
+The founder of Liberty Counsel, Mathew Staver, argued that "[t]he Judgement makes permanent the Alabama Supreme Court's order prohibiting probate judges from issuing marriage licenses to same-sex couples," adding that "[t]he Alabama Supreme Court has rejected the illegitimate opinion of five lawyers on the U.S. Supreme Court."
 While the intended effects of this order were unclear, the court's judges issued a number of concurrences.
 Judge Greg Shaw's concurrence was cited as commenting that the Alabama Supreme Court was bound to abide by the judgments of the U.S. Supreme Court, and noting that judges that failed to recognize that should resign.